Jorgemendozaesp/TKT4196-CourseMaterial/py_guide.md

 ### Jupyter

 Jupyter notebooks are created for pedagogic purpose.
-To use widgets in Jupyter-lab follow these instructions:
+You can use Jupyter Notebooks or Jupyter-lab to view/edit notebooks.
+To use widgets (interactive boxes) follow these instructions:
 * Install jupyter-lab (assuming that conda is installed):
 ```
 $ conda install -y jupyter jupyterlab nodejs